Zidanf12/Essay-Based-Student-Characteristics-Dataset/README.md

 This dataset can be used for academic and research purposes, particularly for text classification, learning style prediction, personality classification, and machine learning research.

-## Note

-The dataset has been anonymized to protect the privacy of the participants.